 - 29% of 18-24 year-olds said this compared to 6% of adults aged 55 and over.

-A UK-wide stress survey has found that almost three quarters of adults (74%) have at some point over the past year felt so stressed they felt overwhelmed or unable to cope.
+A UK-wide stress survey has found that almost three-quarters of adults (74%) have felt so stressed over the past year that they felt overwhelmed or unable to cope.

 The survey – commissioned by the Mental Health Foundation – also found that almost a third of people (32%) had experienced suicidal thoughts or feelings because of stress.

-The study was commissioned from YouGov to launch Mental Health Awareness Week which has been run by the Mental Health Foundation since 2001.
-The study is believed to be the largest and most comprehensive stress survey ever carried out across the UK with 4,619 people surveyed.
+The study was commissioned by YouGov to launch Mental Health Awareness Week, which has been run by the Mental Health Foundation since 2001.
+The study is believed to be the largest and most comprehensive stress survey ever carried out across the UK, with 4,619 people surveyed.